By Greg Ball, President of BMI

 - Professional voice over announcer

-It can go up from there depending on what else you want included.
+It can go up from there depending on what else you want to be included.
 For details on the elements that could impact the pricing of your video, read How Much Should My Video Cost.
-We typically do not see videos for local small to medium sized businesses above a $25,000 budget.
+We typically do not see videos for local small to medium-sized businesses above a $25,000 budget.